tinode/chat/README.md

 * [Federation](https://en.wikipedia.org/wiki/Federation_(information_technology)).
 * End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group messaging.
-* Group messaging with an unlimited number (or hundreds of thousands) of members with bearer token access control.
+* Channels with an unlimited number (or hundreds of thousands) of members with bearer token access control.
 * Hot standby.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).

 ### Translations

 All client software has support for internationalization.
-Translations are provided for English, Simplified Chinese, Russian (except iOS).
+Translations are provided for English, Simplified Chinese, Russian (except iOS), Spanish, Korean (except iOS).
 More translations are welcome.
-Particularly interested in Spanish, Arabic, German, Persian, Indonesian, Portuguese, Hindi, Bengali.
+Particularly interested in Arabic, German, Persian, Indonesian, Portuguese, Hindi, Bengali.

 ## Third-Party Licenses